 Reducing crime is a central mission of local law enforcement, but most agencies have no formal process for detecting and responding to crime problems.
 As a result, they often employ ineffective blanket strategies to deal with crime problems and ultimately struggle to reduce crime in their community.

 Modern policing agencies are problem oriented, evidence-based and think spatially.
-They rely on data and analytics to identify specific crime problems and respond with appropriate strategies.
+To reduce crime, they employ operational models like Stratified Policing, the PANDA model, or the SARA model, which rely on data and analytics to identify specific crime problems and respond with appropriate strategies.
 Responses are continuously evaluated to determine if they were successful, and results are shared with stakeholders to demonstrate transparency.
 Over time, the evaluated responses become a body of knowledge that help police leaders understand which responses have effectively reduced crime in their community.

 To help organizations reduce crime by implementing evidence-based responses to crime problems, the Crime Problem Management solution delivers a set of capabilities that help you manage incident data, identify crime problems, manage evidence-based responses, evaluate response effectiveness, and share results with internal and external stakeholders.